rhk7913/VPNproject/index.md

 2. Select a datacenter.
 I chose Datacenter 1.
 3. Select an image.
 I chose Ubuntu 20.04 LTS for my OS and selected the Docker 19.03.12 Marketplace Application so that Docker would already be installed when I launched the droplet.
 4. Select a Droplet Type.
 I chose to use the default option, the basic shared CPU.
 5. Select a CPU option.
-I chose the $6 a month option (1 GB / 1 CPU, 25 GB SSD disk, and 1000 GB transfer) with the Regular with SSD option
+I chose the $6 a month option (1 GB / 1 CPU, 25 GB SSD disk, and 1000 GB transfer) with the Regular with SSD option.
 6. Select an authentication method.
 I chose to the use password method since I intended to delete my droplet right after I completed the project.
 7. Hit Create Droplet and your droplet is now able to be used!